VNG-Realisatie/nlx/docs/content/glossary/_index.md

 ## Outway

-The outway is used by an organisation to query [services](#service) available on the NLX network.
+The outway is used by an organization to query [services](#service) available on the NLX network.

 [How to start an outway](../using-services-on-nlx/start-an-outway/)